 Clematis plants need plenty of space for adequate air flow as well as a rich, well-draining planting area.
-You should dig the hole large enough to accommodate the plant, with most recommendations suggesting at least a two foot depth of soil amended with compost prior to planting.
+You should dig the hole large enough to accommodate the plant, with most recommendations suggesting at least a 2 foot (61 cm.) depth of soil amended with compost prior to planting.
 It may also help to cut the plant back some before planting to lessen shock as it adapts to its new environment.

 Tips for Clematis Care

 Once established, care of clematis vines is minimal with the exception of watering.
-They should be watered about an inch or so weekly, and more deeply during dry spells.
+They should be watered about an inch (2.5 cm) or so weekly, and more deeply during dry spells.
 Mulch should be replenished each spring.